 If the co-owners fail to reach an agreement, the court will decide on the dissolution and settlement on the proposal of one of them.
 In such a case, court proceedings are initiated at the request of one of the co-owners.
 The court decides not only on the division of the co-ownership itself, but also on the method of property settlement.
 If possible, it should give priority to the division of the property.

-Tip: There are always more than one solution for the settlement of co-ownership and each time it is necessary to take into account the needs of the individual co-owners, their preferences regarding the settlement and the actual form of the co-owned property.
+There are always more than one solution for the settlement of co-ownership and each time it is necessary to take into account the needs of the individual co-owners, their preferences regarding the settlement and the actual form of the co-owned property.
 In the case of co-ownership of immovable property, where the necessary agreement is accompanied by entries in the Land Registry, a consultation with a lawyer can be recommended without reservation.

 The situation can often become complicated if a stranger enters into a previously peaceful distribution of rights (for example, between relatives or long-standing business partners).
-In our office, we dealt with a complex situation in a family home occupied by an extended family.
+In our office, we dealt with a complex situation in this way in a family home occupied by an extended family.
 There were four smaller apartments in the house, but they were not legally defined as residential units.
 The individual flats were therefore not assigned specific owners, as this had not yet been addressed with good family relations.
 At one point, however, a third share in the house was purchased by a stranger and it was necessary to clarify the relationship legally.
 The whole matter had to be resolved in court when no agreement could be reached, and we successfully represented the remaining family members, who regained the house and paid off the one-third share.

 Have you inherited a share in a house or cottage?
 Do you own a piece of land together with the rest of the family?
 Or have you bought a share of a property at auction and are thinking about settling co-ownership?
 We will prepare them for you so that everything goes to the satisfaction of all parties involved and you in particular.